 What is the ALS Prediction Prize and why are the solutions so important?

-The DREAM-Phil Bowen ALS Prediction Prize4Life Challenge aims to confront a basic puzzling question in ALS: most patients are like Lou Gehrig, with a rapidly progressing disease course.
+The DREAM-Phil Bowen ALS Prediction Prize aims to confront a basic puzzling question in ALS: most patients are like Lou Gehrig, with a rapidly progressing disease course.
 Some patients, however, turn out to be more like Stephen Hawking, where the disease progression is delayed.
 What separates the Lou Gehrigs from the Stephen Hawkings?
 Within the ALS patient population there is enormous variability with some people living for many years or even decades, while others die much sooner.
 This makes it extremely difficult to develop new and effective treatments for this as-yet incurable disease.
 Solving this mystery is important, for patients and their families and for those planning clinical trials of potential new treatments.
 The winners of the ALS Prediction Prize may hold the key.

 On average, people diagnosed with ALS, a fatal disease, live about 1,000 days (around three years).
 Therefore, it is extremely difficult to develop new and effective treatments for this as-yet incurable disease.
 Currently, there is only one FDA approved drug available for ALS patients.
 The drug does not improve quality of life and only extends life by about three months.